Wolfram R. Zückert, Ph.D.

 Lab website: Click here

-A first, NIH-funded project identifies lipoprotein sequence determinants, membrane protein complexes and chaperones involved in spirochete lipoprotein export.
-We are currently using fluorescent proteins as markers for protein localization in live Borrelia cells to determine the sorting signals for surface and subsurface lipoproteins.
-Using biochemical and novel genetic approaches, we are also in the process of characterizing the lipoprotein export machinery in Borrelia burgdorferi, the Lyme disease spirochete.
+Protein Secretion in Borrelia.
+A continuing long-term project identifies lipoprotein sequence determinants, membrane protein complexes and chaperones involved in spirochetal lipoprotein export.
+We initially used fluorescent proteins as markers for protein localization in live Borrelia cells to determine the sorting signals for surface and subsurface lipoproteins, and have just completed a project that localized the lipoproteome of the Lyme disease spirochete Borrelia burgdorferi.
+Using cutting-edge molecular genetics and biochemical approaches, we are now in the process of dissecting the lipoprotein export machinery in B. burgdorferi down to the structure-functional level.
 These studies will ultimately help in the design of novel intervention strategies for spirochetal infections.